Get Legal and Tax Updates for Portugal?

 Carolina has spent several years specialising in matters of criminal, family and administrative law, helping foreign residents to overcome complex and emotionally difficult situations in Portugal.

-I've seen the stress in clients' eyes when they learn that their legal status in Portugal might not match what they believe it to be.
-This disconnect can throw a wrench into life plans, creating unexpected legal hurdles at the worst possible moments.
+I’ve seen the stress in clients’ eyes when they learn their legal status in Portugal doesn’t match what they thought it was.
+This disconnect can throw a spanner in the works of life plans and create unexpected legal hurdles at the worst possible moment.

 Want to hear what other clients